noorfinances-eng/noorchain-core/site/public/docs/NOORCHAIN_Whitepaper_Investor_1.1.md

 2025

 1. Executive Overview
-NOORCHAIN is a Swiss-built blockchain designed to do one thing très clairement: recognise, record and protect positive human participation.
+NOORCHAIN is a Swiss-built blockchain designed to do one thing : recognise, record and protect positive human participation.
 Unlike traditional blockchains, NOORCHAIN:
 •	does not reward capital, staking or speculative behaviour